Sarii4/COVID-tracker/README.md

    <img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white"> **Shaila**</a></p>

-We are a team of 6 front-end developers working collaboratively using SCRUM methodology to deliver this project within 2 weeks.
+We are a team of 6 front-end developer trainees collaborating at this project.
+We've used SCRUM methodology to deliver results within 2 weeks.

 ## Expressions of Gratitude 🎁

 To show our appreciation for the hard work and dedication, we hope to be invited to enjoy a sushi platter together!
 Thank you for your commitment and teamwork!